YoshiyukiKono/CarND/project-3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the LeNet I thought this model might work because it is a fairly complex model.
+My first step was to use a convolution neural network model similar to the LeNet as the one that I have a track record to use for the previous project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.